Boundedness of polarized log Calabi-Yau fibrations: Introduction

 \section{Introduction}

-We work over the field of complex numbers $\mathbb C$.
+We work over the field of complex numbers $\mathbb{C}$.

-Boundedness properties of canonically polarised varieties and Fano varieties have been extensively studied in the literature leading to recent advances \cite{HMX18}\cite{Bir19}\cite{Bir21a}, but much less is known about Calabi-Yau varieties.
-In this paper, we are concerned with the boundedness of varieites $X$ with a log Calabi-Yau fibration $f:(X,\Delta)\rightarrow Z$, that is, $K_X+\Delta\sim_{\mathbb{Q},Z} 0$, and if $X_g$ is a general fibre of $f$, then $(X_g,\Delta_g)$ is a log Calabi-Yau pair.
+Despite extensive research into boundedness properties of canonically polarized varieties and Fano varieties, leads to recent advances \cite{HMX18}\cite{Bir19}\cite{Bir21a}, relatively little is known about Calabi--Yau varieties.
+In this paper, our focus is on the boundedness of varieties $X$ with a fibration structure $f:X\rightarrow Z$ and a $\mathbb{Q}$-divisor $\Delta$ on $X$, such that $K_X+\Delta\sim_{\mathbb{Q}, Z} 0$ and a general fiber $(X_g,\Delta_g)$ is a log Calabi--Yau pair.
+We mention that a log Calabi--Yau pair refers to an lc pair $(Y,D)$ such that $K_Y+D\sim_{\mathbb{Q}} 0$.

-Such varieties naturally arise in the context of the minimal model program.
-For example, for varieties of intermediate Kodaira dimension, the abundance conjecture predicts that $X$ admits a minimal model $X'$ with the following property: a suitable positive power of $K_{X'}$ is base point free and defines a morphism $f:X'\rightarrow Y$, called the Iitaka fibration.
-The fibres of $f$ are Calabi-Yau varieties and the base $Y$ is naturally endowed with the structure of a pair of general type.
+Such varieties arise naturally in the minimal model program.
+For instance, varieties of intermediate Kodaira dimension are predicted by the abundance conjecture to admit a minimal model $X'$, where a suitable positive power of $K_{X'}$ is base point free and defines a morphism $f: X'\rightarrow Z$, which is equal to the Iitaka fibration.
+The fibers of $f$ have numerically trivial canonical divisors, and the base $Z$ is naturally endowed with the structure of a log general type pair.

-For log Calabi-Yau fibrations, recent work of Brikar analyzes the case when the Iitaka fibration has fibres of Fano type \cite{Bir18}.
-Similarly, the results in \cite{Li20} apply to the study of fibrations of Fano type.
-The boundedness of varieties with an elliptic fibration is considered in \cite{Bir18}, \cite{BDCS20}, \cite{CDCHJ18} and \cite{Fil20}.
+Recent work by Brikar has analyzed the case when the Iitaka fibration has fibers of Fano type in \cite{Bir18}, and the results in \cite{Li20} apply to the study of the base of fibrations of Fano type.
+The boundedness of varieties with an elliptic fibration is considered in \cite{Bir18}, \cite{BDCS20}, \cite{CDCHJ18}, and \cite{Fil20}.

-By analogy with the definition of volumes of divisors, the Iitaka volume of a $\mathbb{Q}$-divisor is defined as follows.
-Let $X$ be a normal projective variety and $D$ be a $\mathbb{Q}$-Cartier divisor.
-When the Iitaka dimension $\kappa(D)$ of $D$ is non-negative, then the Iitaka volume of $D$ is defined to be